thinkst/opencanary/README.md

 To create an initial configuration, run as `root` (you may be prompted for a `sudo` password):
 ```
-$ opencanary --copyconfig
+$ opencanary copyconfig
 [*] A sample config file is ready /etc/opencanaryd/opencanary.conf

-[*] Edit your configuration, then launch with "opencanary --start --uid=nobody --gid=nogroup"
+[*] Edit your configuration, then launch with "opencanary start --uid=nobody --gid=nogroup"
 ```

 This creates the path and file `/etc/opencanaryd/opencanary.conf`.
 You must now edit the config file to determine which services and logging options you want to enable.